The Walking Beam Trailer Suspension For Smaller Trailers

 This second video shows how to adjust the pivot braces on the frame mount after welding so the walking beam does not pinch while in action on the trailer.
 Welding is a ton of fun, but when precision matters, we must compensate for weld pull.

 Note 1: Setup for the frame mount beam is very similar to the rocker beams above.
 We suggest aligning all the holes and clamping the two assemblies so everything aligns.
+Again, it is important that the left and right sides are the same.

 I’m not sure if accuracy with the walking beam trailer suspension is more or less important than for other suspension types, but I know for sure that getting it right makes excellent towing.
 It’s also pretty easy to achieve by aligning everything in advance of welding, then tweaking things carefully for assembly.
-Since the towing experience is the reason for building this in the first place, the videos are here to help.
+Since the towing experience is the reason for building this suspension in the first place, the videos are here to help.

 Walking Beam Trailer Suspension Now All Welded And Set Together.